 The infants and children that come to Providence House face a range of crises which place them at risk for abuse or neglect.
 They are primarily from economically disadvantaged families in nearly 30 zip codes throughout greater Cleveland.
-In the past year 326 children from 166 families were admitted into our care and provided with 4,609 days of care.
+In the past year 249 children from 122 families were admitted into our care and provided with 4,045 days of care.

 Of the children who came to Providence House last year:

-100% agreed or strongly agreed that their child was provided with a safe, homelike environment.
+99% of parents/guardians felt their child was provided with a safe, homelike environment.

-100% agreed or strongly agreed that their overall experience at Providence House was positive.
+99% of parents/guardians felt their overall experience at Providence House was positive.

 96% of parents/guardians reported that their bond with their child stayed the same or improved.

 71% of our families engaged in intensive family preservation services felt their family stability increased as a result of their child’s stay at Providence House.

 58% of families receiving parent education felt their parenting skills improved.

 94% of parents/guardians were fully engaged and completed our recommended case management, parent education, and aftercare services.